WILLOW: "I would love to play Glastonbury"

 She’s finally getting to make the metal music she always wanted to do

 WILLOW has often spoken about her love for metal and her desire to dabble with the genre.
-On ‘<COPINGMECHANISM>’, she finally gets her chance: the likes of ‘Pressure’ find her turning her vocals into a scream, while a host of abrasive, heavy guitar riffs fill the record.
+On ‘<COPINGMECHANISM>’, she finally gets her chance: the likes of ‘Perfectly Not Close To Me’ (feat.
+Yves Tumor) find her turning her vocals into a scream, while a host of abrasive, heavy guitar riffs fill the record.
 Stepping into that zone on this album made the most sense, she says, because of her producer, Chris Greatti.

 “Greatti plays the guitar like a freaking titan,” WILLOW explains.
 “He just plays like he’s in the music.
 I feel like the music he likes to play the most is metal, and so that’s his forte.
 We just worked really well together.
 I wanted to do that and he was like, ‘Oh, I know how to do this – which direction should we take it?’”